-No fooner did the commons despair of obtaining the King's consent to their ordinance, than they instantly voted; that those who advised his majesty's answer were enemies to the state, and mischievous projectors against the desence of the nation; that this denial is of such dangerous consequence, that, if his majesty persist in it, it will hazard the peace and safety of all his kingdoms, unless some speedy remedy be applied by the wisdom and authority of both houses; and that such of the subjects as have put themselves in a posture of desence against the common danger, have done nothing but what is justifiable, and approved by the house\.
+perfift in it, it will hazard the peace and tranquillity of all his kingdoms, Chap.
+VI. unless fome speedy remedy be applied by the wisdom and authority of both houses; and that fuch of the subjects as have put themselves in a posture of defence against the common danger, have done nothing but what is justifiable and approved by the house .

-Lest the people, who, in no instance, had ever seen any authority of parliament exerted without the concurrence of the king, might be averse to the seconding all these usurpations, they were plied with rumours of danger, with the terrors of invasion, with the dread of the English and Irish papists; and the most unaccountable panics were spread throughout the nation.
-Lord Digby, having entered Kingston in a coach and six, attended with a sew livery-servants, the intelligence was conveyed to London; and it was immediately voted, that he had appeared in a hostile manner to the terror and affright of his majesty's subjects, and had levied war against the King and kingdom †.
-Petitions from all quarters loudly demanded of the parliament to put the nation in a posture of defence; and the county of Stafford in particular expressed such dread of an insurrection among the papists, that every man, they said, was constrained to stand upon his guard, not even daring to go to church unarmed ‡.
+LEST the people, who, in no inflance, had ever feen any authority of parliament exerted without the concurrence of the king, might be averse to the seconding all thefe usurpations, they were plied with rumours of danger, with the terrors of invafion, with the dread of the English and Irish papists; and the most unaccountable panics were fpread throughout the nation.
+Lord Digby, having entered Kingston in a coach and fix, attended with a few livery-servants, the intelligence was conveyed to London; and it was immediately voted, that he had appeared in a hostile manner to the terror and affright of his majesty's subjects, and had levied war against the King and kingdom +.
+Petitions from all quarters loudly demanded of the parliament to put the nation in a posture of defence; and the county of Stafford in particular expressed such dread of an insurrection among the papifts, that every man, they faid, was conftrained to fland upon his guard, not even daring to go to church unarmed t.

-That the same violence, by which he had so long been oppressed, might not still reach him, and extort his consent to the dishonourable and pernicious ordinance of the militia, Charles had resolved to remove farther from London: And accordingly, taking the Prince of Wales and the Duke of York along with him, he arrived, by slow journeys, at York, which he was determined, for some King arrives time, to make the place of his residence.
-The distant parts of the kingdom, at York. being removed from that surious vortex of new principles and opinions, which
+THAT the same violence, by which he had so long been oppressed, might not still reach him, and extort his confent to the ordinance of the militia, Charles had refolved to remove farther from London: And accordingly, taking the Prince of Wales and the Duke of York along with him, he arrived, by flow journeys, at York, which he was determined, for some time, to make the place of his resi.
+King arrives dence.
+The distant parts of the kingdom, being removed from that furious at York. vortex of new principles and opinions, which had transported the capital, still retained a fincere regard for the church and monarchy; and the king here found marks of attachment beyond what he had before expected §.
+From all quarters of England, the prime nobility and gentry, either personally, or by messages and letters, expressed their duty towards him: and exhorted him to save himself and them from that ignominious flavery, with which they were threatened.
+The fmall interval of time, which had paffed fince the fatal accusation of the members, had been fufficient to open the eyes of many, and to recover them from the aftonishment, with which, at first, they had been seized.
+One rash and passionate attempt of the King feemed but a small counter-balance to so many acts of deliberate violence, which had been offered to him and every other branch of the le-

-\ Rushworth, part 3. vol. i. chap.
-4.
+^{} Rushworth, part iii. vol. i. chap.
+4. p.
+524.